In our short guide, we highlight the key characteristics that define a sole trader.

 1. Full control

 As a sole trader, you have sole ownership and full control over your business.
+You are your own boss.
 You don’t need to consult with directors or shareholders before making a decision, and are fully in-charge of a wide range of business decisions - from how your operations are run, to how you want to grow your business or use your profits.

 2. Not a separate legal entity